-Elizabeth Oliver Lewis Whitaker Adams Professor of Accounting and Head of the Accounting Department
+Elizabeth Oliver Lewis Whitaker Adams Professor in Commerce and Head of the Accounting Department

 Elizabeth Goad Oliver, the Lewis Whitaker Adams Professor of Accounting and Department Chair, joined the W&L faculty in July 1991.
 She teaches classes in accounting research and corporate social responsibility, and she runs the Washington and Lee London Internship Program.
 As one of two faculty advisors to Washington and Lee Student Consulting, she helps oversee the group’s pro bono work with small businesses and not-for-profit organizations.
 She served as Associate Dean of the Williams School before becoming Accounting Department Head.